2013 Full Gold Bullion Sovereign

 The coin includes the inscription, 'DEI GRA REGINA FID DEF', which translates to 'By the Grace of God, Queen, Defender of the Faith'.
 The inscription refers to HM Queen Elizabeth II's position as Supreme Governor of the Church of England, a role Her Majesty has held since her accession to the throne in 1952.

-The 2012 gold bullion Sovereign coin may be supplied in an acrylic capsule.
+The 2013 gold bullion Sovereign coin may be supplied in an acrylic capsule.
+The Proof version of this Sovereign is a 'Strike on the Day' coin in honour of The Queen's 60th Coronation anniversary.

 The Legend of St George and the Dragon